top of page

 Math made sense to me.
 It had rules and order.
 Writing, at least fiction, seemed without rules.
 Words and stories plucked out of thin air by artistic types with a different kind of brain.

 In my early work career, I found that technical writing benefited from my sense of order.
 Introducing concepts in a way that made sense and flowed.
-Simplifying complex subjects in a way that was accessible to any reader.
+Simplifying complex subjects to make them accessible to any reader.
 It became a passion of mine to take what I deemed awful technical writing by others and polish it into something great.
 My coworkers said I could polish any turd!

 Decades later, after my mom passed, my father decided to write the science fiction novel he’d always dreamed of.
 He was a former math major, computer scientist and chief of technology for several large companies before he retired.
 He’d never written fiction before.